On the intersection of local Arthur packets for classical groups and applications: Union-intersection

 We first show that minimal elements under this preorder enjoy the following property. \begin{lemma} Suppose $\EE \in \Rep^{(P')}$ is minimal.
 Denote $\FF= \EE_{\rho}$.
 Then for any $B>1/2$, we have $\EE^{\rho} \cup (\FF_{<B} + sh^{-1}(\FF_{\geq B})) \in \Rep$.
 In particular, we have

 is a composition of highest derivatives up to a multiplicity, and

 \end{lemma} \begin{proof} The second assertion follows from the first one and Lemma \ref{lem shift}(iv).
 Now we prove the first assertion.
-Fix $B$, and write $\FF= \{ ([A_i,B_i],l_i,\eta_i)\}_{i=1}^n$.
+Fix $B>\frac{1}{2}$, and write $\FF= \{ ([A_i,B_i]_{\rho},l_i,\eta_i)\}_{i=1}^n$.
 We denote $\FF^{B}=\FF_{<B} + sh^{-1}(\FF_{\geq B}) $ and $ \EE^{B}= \EE^{\rho} \cup \FF^{B}$ for brevity.

-Suppose the contrary.
-That is $\EE^B$ is not in $\Rep$.
-We identify the index of $\FF^{B}$ by $I_{\rho}$, the same index set of $\FF$.
-Say that the adjacent pair $(i,j, \gg)$ of $ \EE^{B}$ violates the non-vanishing conditions in Proposition \ref{prop positive non-vanishing}(i).
+Assume for the moment that $\EE^B$ is non-negative.
+Suppose for contradiction that $\EE^B$ is not in $\Rep$.
+Since $\EE^B\not\in \Rep$, by Theorem \ref{thm non-vanishing}(ii), there is an adjacent pair $(i,j, \gg)$ of $ \EE^{B}$ violates the non-vanishing conditions in Proposition \ref{prop positive non-vanishing}(i).
 Then $\gg$ must not be an admissible order of $\FF$ since $\EE \in \Rep$.
-After row exchange, we may assume $\FF$ is of the form
+After row exchanges, we may assume $\FF$ is of the form

 where $B_3 \geq B_2$ and $i=1, j=n$.
 Then $\FF_{<B} \cup sh^{-1}(\FF_{\geq B})$ satisfies the condition of Proposition \ref{prop positive non-vanishing}(ii), so we only need to check the non-vanishing conditions in Proposition \ref{prop positive non-vanishing}(i) in this specific order.
 It remains to check it for the first two rows.
 However, since $\EE$ is minimal, $ui_{1,2}$ is not applicable on $\FF$.
 Consequently, the non-vanishing conditions in Proposition \ref{prop positive non-vanishing}(i) hold in this specific order.
-This is a contradiction and hence completes the proof of the lemma. \end{proof}
+This is a contradiction and hence verifies the lemma when $\EE^B$ is non-negative.